In This Article

 MCP integration.
 The Model Context Protocol lets Teams agents connect to external tools, CRM systems, and custom databases without building custom API integrations for each one.
 The Power Apps MCP Server, now in public preview, lets agents perform data entry directly inside business applications.

 Human-in-the-loop controls.
-Copilot Studio's new "request for information" action pauses an agent flow to collect details from a designated reviewer through Outlook, then resumes execution using their response.
+Copilot Studio's "request for information" action pauses an agent flow to collect details from a designated reviewer through Outlook, then resumes execution using their response.
 This solves the compliance concern of fully autonomous agents making decisions about loan files without human oversight.

 No-code agent builder.
 Copilot Studio provides a visual interface where you define triggers, actions, and decision logic.
 Your operations manager can build and modify mortgage agents without writing code.